sunsiz/SuleymaniyeTakvimi/README.md

 * Get device current location and display corresponding prayer times.
 * Reminding with notification, vibration and sound (currently ezan) based on user settings.
 * When touch the date let user choose a date or show monthly prayer times.
+* Implementd a compass for indicate qibla direction.

 **Future Plans:**
-* Implement a compass for indicate qibla direction.

 * Online radio from [Radyo Fitrat](http://www.radyofitrat.com)
 * Links for our sites and social media

+**Existing problems:**
+* Alarm feature in background not working when app closed or after stay background long time.